About

 I work alone in my Hong Kong studio, cutting, soldering, forming, polishing, and torch-firing.
 Nothing is mass-produced.
 Nothing is rushed.

-From this slightly unhinged bench in Hong Kong, my jewellery has travelled to 17 different countries.
+From this slightly unhinged bench in Hong Kong, my jewellery has travelled to 20 different countries(and counting)

 Every piece begins here, somewhere between control and creative madness, before it finds its way across the world.